Lebanon Travel Advice, Embassies & Tourist Offices

 Power cuts

 Lebanon’s power plants are only producing limited electricity for the national grid.
-This has led to prolonged power cuts across the country, with an impact on services, such as transport, internet, water and waste collection, and shops, cafes and restaurants.
-Check before travelling to a business, hotel or restaurant in case they are closed due to fuel shortages.
+This can lead to power cuts across the country, with an impact on services, such as transport, internet, water and waste collection, and shops, cafes and restaurants.
+Before travelling, check with your hotel whether they are affected by power cuts.
 Have a torch to hand at night and plan how you would leave your accommodation in the dark.

 Crime